 Canal du Rhone

 The route I took was to follow the Canal du Rhone a Sete as much as the roads allowed me to, as you noticed if you read this story to this point.
-I spend a lot of time cycling along with canal systems.
+I spend a lot of time cycling canal systems.
 The Canal du Rhône à Sète connects the Étang de Thau in Sète to the Rhône River in Beaucaire, Gard.
-Part of the canal there are only bike paths to follow which is very nice, as you don’t need to be in traffic with cars.
+In most parts of the canal system, there are bike paths to follow which is very nice, as you don’t need to be in traffic with cars.